 Students may take one course, or as many as they wish.
-Students who successfully complete 12 credits from the courses below earn a Certificate in International Food Law.
-Courses are worth 2 or 3 credits.
 Click below to read individual course descriptions or view our table of sample course outlines.
+Students who successfully complete 12 credits from the IFLR course list earn a Certificate in International Food Law.

 This course surveys the food laws and regulations as well as the socio-economic dynamic which shapes the food laws of specific regions of the world including the US, EU, Latin America, Japan, Switzerland, India and Australia/New Zealand.
 It also surveys the role of international agencies in the application of food laws (WHO, FAO, Codex, WTO).
 Modules on Critical Analysis and Comparative Food Law and a Food Safety Governance Comparative Study are also included.
 The Lead Instructor is Neal D. Fortin, Director and Professor of the Institute for Food Laws & Regulations at Michigan State University, along with an international network of guest lecturers of attorneys, academics and former government officials who practice in that specific region and who understand the legal complexities of the flow of food and agricultural products across national boundaries.